 “OLED is vastly superior to LED LCD”

-Just as a 35 mm film needs a projector, an LCD panel requires a light shown through it from the rear so you can see the image.
+Just as a 35 mm film needs a projector, an LCD panel requires a light shown through it from the rear.
 On most LCD TVs, this backlight is supplied by LEDs arrayed around the edges of the frame.
-Some LCD sets, such as those from Vizio, offer superior “full array backlighting” (FALD), a grid of LED lights arrayed behind the LCD panel.
-FALD backlighting enables “local dimming”—specific lights in the LED grid are programmed to adjust to the lighting needs of a section of the image.
+Some LCD sets, such as those from Vizio, offer superior “full array backlighting” (FALD).
+With this, a grid of LED lights arrays behind the LCD panel.
+FALD backlighting enables “local dimming.”
+With local dimming, specific lights in the LED grid adjust to the lighting needs of a section of the image.

 But LED backlighting is indiscriminate, including (to a lesser extent) FALD.
-Even if a scene requires absolute black, such as a scene in space, there is still some backlighting needed or you wouldn’t be able to see the stuff in space—stars, ships, planets, etc. As a result, blacks look more charcoal gray on an LCD screen because that backlighting is always on.
+Even if a scene requires absolute black, such as a scene in space, still some backlighting is needed.
+Otherwise, you wouldn’t be able to see the stuff in space—stars, ships, planets, etc. As a result, blacks look more charcoal gray on an LCD screen because that backlighting is always on.

 OLED doesn’t need any backlighting.
 Each of the individual 8 million pixels on an 4K OLED TV is self-illuminating.
 If a scene calls for absolute black, those pixels just turn themselves off—no light, no nothing.
 Scenes in space are stygian, and colors jump off the OLED screen as if painted on black velvet.
 No other TV technology, not even plasma, has ever rendered blacks as perfectly and utterly black as OLED.